-Will Canadian policy help the sector keep pace?
+Will Canadian policy help the clean sector keep pace?

 TORONTO—Demand for renewable energy and clean technologies is snowballing, but widespread policy uncertainty could stint the sectors’ growth.